A woman of firsts

-Through her in-character monologue and Q and A's as Marie Curie and Frontczak, she will honor the scientist, wife and mother, who felt more daunted by the chemistry of the kitchen than the laboratory.
-This program also brings to light may of Marie's lesser-known contributions, both social and scientific - and the obstacles she faced along the way.
+Through her in-character monologue and Q and A's as both Marie Curie and Frontczak, she will honor the scientist, wife and mother, who felt more daunted by the chemistry of the kitchen than the laboratory.
+This program also brings to light many of Marie's lesser-known contributions, both social and scientific - and the obstacles she faced along the way.

 Admission to all Premier Lectures is $15 per person and can be purchased online or with cash in the lobby of the Renaissance Theater one hour prior to the lecture, subject to availability.
 Up to four admissions can be purchased in one transaction.